pingidentity/pingidentity-devops-getting-started/docs/README.md

 **Cloud Flexibility** - Containers are portable.
 All major cloud providers have embraced containers and have added support.

-**Right-Size** - Orchestration alows businesses to increase fault tolerance, availability and cost management by auto scaling to application demand.
+**Right-Size** - Orchestration allows businesses to increase fault tolerance, availability and cost management by auto-scaling to application demand.

 ## Before You Begin - Choose Your Path